What's Left of Me (song): Music video

-Lachey was documented on a MTV special that was aired on April 22, 2006 called "What's Left of Me".
+Lachey was documented on a MTV special that was aired on April 22, 2006, called "What's Left of Me".
 Following the special, a Making The Video was aired, covering the production process.
 The clip itself was premiered to the world at the end of the show.
 The video features Vanessa Minnillo (whom he would later marry), a former Miss Teen USA, and former Total Request Live VJ, who in the video clip presumably plays Jessica Simpson.

 As the video progresses, objects from a house begin to disappear, such as a laptop computer, a stereo, some pictures, furniture, and products inside the fridge.
 At the end of the video, the wedding ring that Minnillo is wearing on a necklace also disappears, and seconds later Minnillo disappears before Nick's eyes.
 A final shot of Lachey standing on an empty house projects the theme of the song, and shows that there's nothing 'left of him'.

 Many references to Lachey's personal life with Simpson are made: most specifically the wedding ring on the necklace disappearing, and the presence of a camera crew filming Lachey and Minnillo (a reference to Lachey's personal discomfort over the making of the show Newlyweds: Nick and Jessica).

 Chart performance

-"What's Left of Me" was one of the early successes of 2006.
-"What's Left of Me" debuted at No. 89 on the US Billboard Hot 100 and eventually reached a peak position of No. 6 becoming Lachey's highest charting song as a solo artist.
+"What's Left of Me" debuted at No. 89 on the US Billboard Hot 100 and eventually reached a peak position of No. 6 becoming Lachey's highest-charting song as a solo artist.
 "What's Left of Me" remained on the Billboard Hot 100 for a total of twenty-five weeks.
 The song also performed well on other Billboard charts, including the Billboard Pop 100 where it reached a peak position of number 5.
 Thanks to the success of the single the album had an extremely strong debut at No. 2 on the Billboard 200 for the week of May 14, 2006.
 What's Left of Me sold 172,000 copies for that week, which was already a significant improvement upon the first week sales of his debut album, SoulO, which only sold 171,000 in total.